Juuxel/loom-vineflower/README.md

 You can also change the preferences used to decompile the game.
 For changing the properties, you can either use their 3-letter names or, with some properties, a preset method.

-Note that you cannot use booleans as values for most properties.
-Instead, you have to use 1 for `true` and 0 for `false`.

 Preset methods as of 1.2.0:

 - `inlineSimpleLambdas` for `isl`: collapse single-line lambdas (default: 1)